-The inner workings of the shipping and transportation industry changed a lot over the last five to ten years as route optimization opportunities have become a primary focus for inventory and order shipping.
+The inner workings of the shipping and transportation industry changed a lot over the past five to 10 years as route optimization benefits have become a focus for inventory and order shipping.
 The growth of supply chain TMS platforms and the big data they can provide to managers have transformed the transportation industry in unimaginable ways.

 Better shipping and logistical solutions have been embraced, leading to a better understanding of how every decision, practice, and step affects the supply chain end to end.
-Today it is evident with current trends that TMS solutions will rely heavily on real-time data analysis, machine learning, AI automation, and support tools that maximize route optimization processes.
+Today it is evident with current trends that transportation management systems solutions will rely heavily on real-time data analysis, machine learning, AI automation, and support tools that maximize route optimization processes.

 Why Poor Route Optimization Contributes to Higher Freight Spend